oracle/python-oracledb/doc/src/api_manual/connection_pool.rst

     created per shard in the pool.
 Setting this attribute greater than zero specifies the maximum number of sessions in the pool that can be used for any given shard in a sharded database.
 This lets connections in the pool be balanced across the shards.
-A value of zero will not set any maximum number of sessions for each shard.
+A value of *0* will not set any maximum number of sessions for each shard.
 This attribute is only available in Oracle Client 18.3 and higher.